 The comparison of d2 to XL665 was achieved by screening 14,700 compounds on an assay for quantifying a phosphorylated peptide.
 As shown in Figure 3, the correlation between the two systems was extremely close, and validated the integration of d2 in a number of different HTRF assays, notably cAMP and IP-One.
 As it is a much smaller entity, d2 limits the steric hindrance problems sometimes suspected in XL665-based systems.
 Evaluation also showed that the new acceptor contributed to significantly greater stability of immuno-competitive assays, and in some cases to better assay sensitivity.

 In addition to XL665 and d2, green acceptors are fully compatible with the spectral characteristics of Lumi4-Tb cryptate.
-These properties have led to the development of Tag-lite® ligand binding or dimerization assays in which the second partner, either a ligand or a second receptor respectively, is labeled with a green synthetic acceptor.
+These properties have led to the development of Tag-lite® ligand binding assays in which the second partner, either a ligand or a second receptor respectively, is labeled with a green synthetic acceptor.
 The use of encoded fluorophores such as GFP was also demonstrated, opening the possibility for cell-based assays with GFP fusion proteins as one of the assay partners.

 Figure 2: HTRF donor and acceptor emission spectra.
 Red acceptor emissions occur in a region where the donor does not emit significantly.
 Long-lived fluorescence detected at this specific wavelength is therefore characteristic of the emission of the acceptor engaged in the FRET process.
 The same is true for green acceptors emitting around 520 nm when combined with a Lumi4-Tb donor.